xunker/vexillogram/README.md

 This means a flag description is not expected to include exact details, and the rendered output should not be expected to completely match the official version of the flag.
 Things such as exact size and placement of elements, complex representations, or anything involving precise detail are not the focus of this project.

 ## Installation

+> 🚨 IMPORTANT:
+>
+> This gem is **not yet** in rubygems.org, so you must check out this code manually in
+> order to use it.
+Thus, the instructions below are _not yet applicable_.

 Add this line to your application's Gemfile: